filakhtov/gentoo-use-docs/app-crypt/gpgme.md

 This flag should only be enabled if there is an explicit need for the static libraries.

 ### test
+A test suite is build by default.
 Execute the `make check` command (and additional `make check` for every enable Python version) after the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend the build time.
+When disabled, pass the `--disable-gpgconf-test`, `--disable-gpg-test`, `--disable-gpgsm-test`, `--disable-g13-test` options to the configure script to prevent building the test suite.

 This flag should normally be disabled, because it is primarily oriented towards the developers, maintainers and testers.